davidblackuk/canvas-dash/_posts/2014-07-19-dials-advanced-configuration-via-options.md

 There are a lot of options to control the appearance of the dials and sliders.
 The options are segmented by the area of the dial they control.

+Before we start a note on colors: There are many places where the documentation talks of the color of an item.
+A color is any valid HTML 5 Canvas color: _#rrggbb_, _rgb(r,g,b)_, _color names_ (blue, black, yellow) etc. Currently you cannot have an rgba color function, as transparency does not work.

 The anatomy of a dial is as follows